Naraka Chaturdashi: Rituals associated

 On this day, a head wash and application of kajal in the eyes is believed to keep away the kali nazar (evil eye).
 Some say that those who are into tantra learn their mantras on this day.
 Alternatively, people offer Nivet is local to where they are originally from.
 This goddess is called their Kula Devi, in order to cast off evil spirits.
 Some families also offer food to their ancestors on this day.
 The second day of Deepavali is known as Kali Chaudas in Rajasthan and Gujarat.

 On this day, Hindus get up earlier than usual.
 Abhyanga i.e. massaging the whole body and head with sesome or medical oils is followed by Udvartan i.e Ubtan application before bathing..
 Afterwards, clean clothes are worn.
-A large breakfast is enjoyed with relatives and friends.
+A large breakfast is eaten with relatives and friends.
 The evening is celebrated with fireworks.
 Special sweet dishes are served as part of the midday meal.
 Houses are lit with oil lamps during the evening.

 In Goa, paper-made effigies of Narakasura, filled with grass and firecrackers symbolising evil, are made.
 These effigies are burnt early in the morning, firecrackers are burst, and people return home to take a scented oil bath.
 Lamps are lit in a line.
 The women of the house perform aarti for the men, gifts are exchanged, a bitter berry (kareet) is crushed under the feet in token of killing Narakasura, symbolising the removal of evil and ignorance.
 Different varieties of poha and sweets are made and eaten with family and friends.

 Narakasura or "Narkasur" effigy in Goa constructed from bamboo made skeleton and paper, then painted with fierce expressions accompanied by pyrotechnics.